wturner123/azurestack-docs/content/en/docs/hci/SupportMatrix/2509/GoldenImages/_index.md

 Any previously downloaded images (Dell or Microsoft) will no longer work for new deployments, and can be deleted.
 If you need to deploy, please use the previous builds available below.

-Microsoft Solution, version 2510, and Dell Golden Images are expected to be re-release within the coming week (~5th Nov).
+Microsoft Solution, version 2510, and Dell Golden Images are expected to be re-released within the coming week (~5th Nov).
 {{% /alert %}}

 ### Azure Local Golden Images for Solution version 12.\*.1001.\*